yungyuc/ynote/nsd/10cpppy/cpppy.rst

 :doc:`The Python object protocol <python:c-api/object>` defines a set of API for accessing object attributes.
-Here is a simple example that sets and gets an attribute of an object using the API:
+Here is a simple example that sets and gets an attribute of an object using the :c:func:`python:PyObject_SetAttr` and :c:func:`python:PyObject_GetAttr` API:

 .. code-block:: cpp

   int PyObject_SetAttr(PyObject *o, PyObject *attr_name, PyObject *v);
   PyObject* PyObject_GetAttr(PyObject *o, PyObject *attr_name);

+Use pybind11 to write test code for the two API:

 .. code-block:: cpp
   :linenos: